Sytuacja społeczno-gospodarcza kraju

 (at current prices)

-Exports of goods dropped to a lesser extent than in the same period of the previous year, while imports increased (following a decline a year earlier).
-Total exchange closed with a negative balance, while a year before it was positive.
-Turnover with most country groups declined, with the only increase observed in imports from developing countries.
-The terms of trade index in the first quarter of 2025, as in the previous year, developed unfavourably.
+Exports of goods declined to a much lesser extent than in the same period of the previous year, while imports increased (after a decrease a year before).
+The exchange closed with a negative balance, while a year earlier there was a positive one.
+The value of exports to all groups of countries was lower than a year before, while imports decreased only in trade with Central and Eastern European countries.
+The terms of trade index in January‒April 2025 was more unfavourable than a year ago.

 EXPORTS